 Kraken has one of the lowest fees in the industry.
-There are no fees for cryptocurrency transactions and fiat deposit is free (EUR SEPA, CAD transfer, domestic JPY deposit) or very cheap ($5 per USD transfer).
+There are no fees for cryptocurrency transactions, and fiat deposit is free (EUR SEPA, CAD transfer, domestic JPY deposit) or very cheap ($5 per USD transfer).

-Kraken wallets have never been hacked, which is impressive considering the exchange has been in operation for more than 6 years.
-But there have been trading problems that have caused big losses for customers.
+Kraken wallets have never been hacked, which is impressive considering the exchange has been in operation for more than six years.
+But there have been trading problems that have caused significant losses for customers.
 In a high-profile incident in May, a massive order to sell ETH coincided with a DDoS attack on Kraken servers.
 The result was that hundreds of traders with long leverage positions closed their orders with huge losses, plus those users couldn’t access Kraken to buy back ETH as it collapsed from $90 to $26 in a matter of minutes.
-Kraken closed all transactions and refused to reimburse any losses caused by these events, stating that the exchange was not responsible for losses from valid sales orders and that the DDoS attack was a simple coincidence.
+Kraken closed all transactions and refused to reimburse any losses caused by these events, stating that the exchange was not responsible for failures from valid sales orders and that the DDoS attack was a simple coincidence.

 Bitstamp has suffered one major hack in its lifetime: 19,000 bitcoins were stolen in January 2015, resulting in a loss of more than $5 million.
-That might have been enough for many exchanges to simply shut down, but Bitstamp was already a reputable exchanger and decided to compensate all those affected.
+That might have been enough for many exchanges to shut down, but Bitstamp was already a reputable exchanger and decided to compensate all those affected.
 This showed the character of the management and strengthened Bitstamp’s reputation.
 The entire platform was rebuilt for security, and not a single customer lost money.
 It keeps almost all of its digital assets in cold storage.
 This means they are offline, away from thieves and hackers.
 The platform also offers users two-factor authentication.